zekroTJA/shinpuru/CONTRIBUTING.md

 Also, a lot of shared functionalities which require shinpuru specific dependencies are located in the [internal/util](https://github.com/zekroTJA/shinpuru/tree/master/internal/util) directory.
 There you can find some utilities which can be used to access the imagestore, karma system, metrics or votes.

 For command handling, shinpuru uses [**shireikan**](https://github.com/zekroTJA/shireikan).
 Take a look there and in the examples.
 Just like that, commands are handled and defined in shinpuru.
 All command definitions can be found in the [`internal/commands`](https://github.com/zekroTJA/shinpuru/tree/master/internal/commands) directory.
 If you want to add a command, just implement shireikans [`Command`](https://github.com/zekroTJA/shireikan/blob/master/command.go) interface and take a look how the other commands are implemented to match the conventions applied in the other commands.
 After that, register the command in the [`cmdhandler`](https://github.com/zekroTJA/shinpuru/blob/master/internal/inits/cmdhandler.go) `InitCommandHandler()` function using the `cmdHandler.RegisterCommand(&commands.YourCmd{})` method.

+Since version [1.17.0](https://github.com/zekroTJA/shinpuru/releases/tag/1.17.0), shinpuru switched to [dgrs](https://github.com/zekroTJA/dgrs) for state management.
+Because a Discord Bot needs to fetch a lot of information from the Discord API (like Users, Guilds, Channels, and so on), it would be kind of stupid to do this every time the data is needed.
+So, every Discord Bot uses a state manager which caches these information after fetching it from the API once.
+DiscordGo uses a simple internal map structure for that, but because I wanted to have more control over the state management and also, because I wanted to take some load from the Garbage Collector, I've implemented this Redis-based state manager.
+[Here](https://pkg.go.dev/github.com/zekrotja/dgrs) you can find the documentation and more information of it, because it is widely used across shinpuru's code, of course.

 Discord event handlers and listeners can be found in the [`listeners`](https://github.com/zekroTJA/shinpuru/tree/master/internal/listeners) package.
 A listener is a struct which exposes one or more event handler methods.
 Listeners must be registered [`botsession`](https://github.com/zekroTJA/shinpuru/blob/master/internal/inits/cmdhandler.go) `InitDiscordBotSession()` function using the `session.AddHandler(listeners.NewYourListener(container).Handler)` method.